-As of December 31, 2018 and 2017, \$342.8 million and \$360.7 million, respectively, were held in trust for the payment of Plan benefits, and to meet the Plan's future obligations to its participants.
+As of December 31, 2019, and 2018, \$394.9 million and \$342.8 million, respectively, were held in trust for the payment of Plan benefits, and to meet the Plan's future obligations to its participants.

-For 2018, the fiduciary net position restricted for pension of the Plan decreased by \$17.9 million or 5.0%.
-This compares with a \$46.3 million increase or 14.7% in 2017.
-The decrease in 2018 and the increase in 2017 was primarily due to changes in the fair value of the Plan's investments.
-Net depreciation in the fair value of investments was \$62.2 million or 135.9% in 2018.
-Comparatively, net appreciation in the fair value of investments increased \$27.8 million or 154.1% in 2017.
+For 2019, the fiduciary net position restricted for pension of the Plan increased by \$52.1 million or 15.2%.
+The increase in 2019 was primarily due to changes in the fair value of the Plan's investments.
+The change in the appreciation in the fair value of investments increased \$72.6 million, or an increase of 442.1%, in 2019.

-Additions to the Plan's fiduciary net position restricted for pension in 2018 included employer and employee contributions of \$18.0 million and \$662 thousand, respectively, offset with a net investment loss of \$14.3 million resulting in total additions to the Plan's fiduciary net position restricted for pension of \$4.3 million.
-Additions to the Plan's fiduciary net position restricted for pension in 2017 included employer contributions of \$18.0 million and net investment income of \$48.3 million resulting in total additions to the Plan's fiduciary net position restricted for pension of \$66.3 million.
+Additions to the Plan's fiduciary net position restricted for pension in 2019 included employer and employee contributions of \$16.7 and \$1.7 million, respectively, and net investment income of \$58.6 million resulting in total additions to the Plan's fiduciary net position restricted for pension of \$77.1 million.

-Deductions from the Plan's fiduciary net position restricted for pension for 2018 and 2017 were \$22.2 and \$20.0 million, respectively.
-The majority of the 2018 and 2017 deductions were from retirement benefit payments of \$22.0 and \$19.9 million, respectively.
+Deductions from the Plan's fiduciary net position restricted for pension for 2019 were \$25.0 million.
+The majority of the 2019 deductions were from retirement benefit payments of \$24.8 million.

 The Plan's investment objective is to preserve the actuarial soundness of the Plan by achieving a long-term return of at least the actuarial earnings rate and to prudently manage the inherent investment risks that are related to the achievement of this goal.
-As of January 1, 2018 and 2017, the dates of the latest actuarial funding valuations, the funded ratio for the Plan was 80.8% and 79.9%, respectively.
+As of January 1, 2019 the dates of the latest actuarial funding valuations, the funded ratio for the Plan was 82.6%.